V. Process and Organization

 Mariah chose to begin by writing a quick introduction based on her thesis statement.
 She knew that she would want to improve her introduction significantly when she revised.
 Right now, she just wanted to give herself a starting point.
 Remember that she could have started directly with any of the body paragraphs.

 With her thesis statement and her purpose and audience notes in front of her, Mariah then looked at her sentence outline.
 She chose to use that outline because it includes the topic sentences.
 The following is the portion of her outline for the first body paragraph.
 The Roman numeral I identifies the topic sentence for the paragraph, capital letters indicate supporting details, and Arabic numerals label sub-points.

-- Ebook readers are changing the way people read.
+- Fitness trackers are changing the way people move.

 Mariah then began to expand the ideas in her outline into a paragraph.
 Notice how the outline helped her guarantee that all her sentences in the body of the paragraph develop the topic sentence.